-If you've decided to install the latest Ping indoor camera in your home, you may wonder where you should install it in your smart home.
-Ping is the first two-way talk camera for indoors that has one-touch callout.
-Using the Ping camera, anyone in your home can reach users connected to the internet with real, face-to-face communication.
+If you've decided to install the latest Vivint Indoor Camera in your home, you may wonder where you should install it in your smart home. indoor camera is the first two-way talk camera for indoors that has one-touch callout.
+Using the Indoor Camera camera, anyone in your home can reach users connected to the internet with real, face-to-face communication.
 Now that you have an indoor camera, here are four ideas on where to put it in your home:

 The kitchen is the hub of the home for many families.
 It's the room many people enter and exit from, so it makes sense to install a camera here.
 Your children can inform you when they've arrived safely from school, and you can talk to everyone in the house when you're preparing dinner or working on the computer.